-David Awschalom is a professor of physics, electrical, and computer engineering at the University of California, Santa Barbara.
-A pioneer in the field of semiconductor spintronics, in the next decade or two Awchalom would like to see the emergence of a genuine quantum technology.
+David Awschalom is a professor of physics and electrical and computer engineering at the University of California, Santa Barbara.
+As pioneer in the field of semiconductor spintronics, in the next decade or two, Awschalom would like to see the emergence of genuine quantum technology.
 “I’m thinking about possible multifunctional systems that combine logic, storage, communication as powerful quantum objects based on single particles in nature.
 And whether this is rooted in a biological system, or a chemical system, or a solid state system may not matter and may lead to revolutionary applications in technology, medicine, energy, or other areas.”

-ZME Science never backed down from praising graphene, the one atom thick carbon allotrope arranged in a hexagon lattice – for good reasons too.
-Here are just a few highlights we’ve reported:it can repair itself; it’s the thinnest compound known to us; the lightest material (with 1 square meter coming in at around 0.77 milligrams), the strongest compound discovered (between 100-300 times stronger than steel and with a tensile stiffness of 150,000,000 psi); the best conductor of heat at room temperature (at (4.84±0.44) × 10^3 to (5.30±0.48) × 10^3 W·m−1·K−1); best conductor of electricity (studies have shown electron mobility at values of more than 15,000 cm2·V−1·s−1).
-It can be used to make anything from aircraft, to bulletproof vests ten times more protective than steel, to fuel cells.
+ZME Science has never backed down from praising graphene, the one atom thick carbon allotrope arranged in a hexagon lattice — and for good reason, too.
+Here are just a few highlights we’ve reported:it can repair itself; it’s the thinnest compound known to us; the lightest material (with 1 square meter coming in at around 0.77 milligrams);the strongest compounddiscovered (between 100-300 times stronger than steel and with a tensile stiffness of 150,000,000 psi); the best conductor of heat at room temperature; and the best conductor of electricity (studies have shown electron mobility at values of more than 15,000 cm2·V−1·s−1).
+It can be used to make anything, ranging from aircraft, tobulletproof vests ten times more protective than steel, tofuel cells.
 It can also be turned into ananti-cancer agent.
-Most of all, however, its transformative potential is greatest in the field of electronics, where it could replace poor old silicon which is greatly pressed by Moore’s law.
+Most of all, however, its transformative potential is greatest in the field of electronics, where itcould replace poor old silicon, which is greatly pressed by Moore’s law.

 Reading all this, it’s easy to hail graphene as the wonder material of the new age of technology that is to come.
 So, what’s next?
-Manufacturing of course.
-The biggest hurdle scientists are currently facing is producing bulk graphene that is pure enough for industrial applications; all of course at a feasible pricing.
+Manufacturing, of course.
+The biggest hurdle scientists are currently facing is producing bulk graphene that is pure enough for industrial applications at a reasonable price.
 Once this is settled, who knows what will happen.

-Beginning in 2018, NASA’s powerful Space Launch System rocket will become operational, testing new abilities for space exploration, like a planned manned landing on an asteroid in 2025.
+Beginning in 2018, NASA’s powerful Space Launch System rocket became operational, testing new abilities for space exploration, like a planned manned landing on an asteroid in 2025.
 Human missions to Mars will rely on Orion and an evolved version of SLS that will be the most powerful launch vehicle ever flown.
 Hopefully, NASA will fly astronauts to Mars (marstronauts?) sometime during the 2030s.
-Don’t get your hopes up too much for Mars One.
+Don’t get your hopes up too much for Mars One, however.